Rational approximations on toric varieties: Introduction

-We shall be interested in toric varieties of dimension $\geqslant 2$ satisfying the following geometric condition.
+We shall be interested in smooth projective toric varieties $X$ of dimension $\geqslant 2$ satisfying the following geometric condition.

-Examples are products of projective spaces, projective bundles over projective spaces and can have arbitrarily large Picard number.
-We assume that the point to be approximated is general, so that it lies on the open orbit, i.e. the torus $\mathcal{T}=\Gm^{\dim X}$.
-The (global) accumulating subvariety (boundary divisors) does not play a role here.
-We shall prove the following which answers affirmatively McKinnon's Conjecture \ref{conj:mckinnon} in a more precise way. \begin{theorem} Let $X$ be a split smooth projective toric variety defined over $K$ equipped with a big line bundle $L$.
-Let $Q\in\mathcal{T}(K)$. \begin{enumerate} \item If $X$ verifies Hypothesis (*), then the best approximations for $Q$ can be achieved (resp. is achieved) on free rational curves through $Q$ of minimal $L$-degree belonging to minimal components of $\operatorname{RatCurve^n}(X)$ if $L$ is globally generated (resp. ample); \item If $X$ has Picard number $\leqslant 2$ (in particular they verify (*)) and $L$ is globally generated, then the generic best approximations for $Q$ can be achieved on very free rational curves through $Q$ of minimal $L$-degree. \end{enumerate} \end{theorem}
+Typical examples are products of projective spaces, projectivizations of direct sums of line bundles over projective spaces, and can have arbitrarily large Picard number.
+We assume that the point to be approximated is general, so that it lies on the open orbit, i.e. the torus $\mathcal{T}=\Gm^{\dim X}$ {T@$\mathcal{T}$}.
+The (global) accumulating subvariety is the union of boundary divisors and does not play a role here.
+We prove the following two results, which confirm the Principle and answer affirmatively McKinnon's Conjecture \ref{conj:mckinnon}.
+The first one concerns the best approximations. \begin{theorem}[see Theorem \ref{thm:mainthm2}] Let $X$ be a split smooth projective toric variety defined over a number field $K$ and equipped with a line bundle $L$.
+Let $Q\in\mathcal{T}(K)$.
+Suppose that $X$ verifies Hypothesis $(*)$. \begin{enumerate} \item If $L$ is nef, then the best approximations for $Q$ \emph{can be achieved} on any free rational curve through $Q$ of minimal $L$-degree. \item If $L$ is ample, then the best approximations for $Q$ \emph{are properly achieved} on the subvariety swept out by the free rational curves through $Q$ of minimal $L$-degree. \end{enumerate} \end{theorem}